MuhammadHanzala-13/Clinical-EWS-DeepLearning/README.md

 ## Repository structure

-- `DL_Clinical_EWS_FINAL.ipynb` — main training and evaluation notebook
+- `ClinicalEWS-DeepLearning.ipynb` — main training and evaluation notebook
 - `README.md` — this file

 ---

 ## License

-(Add a license file if you want—choose one like MIT/Apache-2.0.)
+- Made By **Muhammad Hanzala** for DeepLearning Assignment by *Sir Hamza*